alexk99/the_router/ubuntu_install_dpdk18_wo_NPF.md

 Edit load_dpdk_drivers.sh script from TheRouter archive's sbin directory and replace 0000:xx:xx.x values with PCI addresses of your NICs, for examaple 0000:02:00.0.
+Run

+		$RTE_SDK/usertools/dpdk-devbind.py --status

-Use the 'lspci' utility to find out NIC's addresses.
+to find out NIC's PCI addresses.

+After correct PCI addresses of your NIC are added to the load_dpdk_drivers.sh file, run it and then check that NICs are switched to DPDK mode by running again

+	$RTE_SDK/usertools/dpdk-devbind.py --status

+This time you should find your NICs in the "Network devices using DPDK-compatible driver" section.

 ### Run TheRouter